MetOffice/simulation-systems/source/git_faq.rst

 .. rubric:: Rose-stem is giving the following error while trying to fetch code from other repositories: `git@github.com: Permission denied (publickey).`

 This is a sign of SSH setup issues.
-Please see the :ref:`GitHub setup page for details<gh_authorisation>`, making sure you've covered the following:
-* Generate a new SSH key leaving the passphrase empty
-* Add your new key to the ssh-agent
-* Add your public key to GitHub (using the GitHub CLI or on the website)
-* Add a github entry to your ssh config
-* Configure the key on GitHub for SSO access
-* Test your key with ``ssh -T git@github.com``
+Please make sure you've followed all the steps on the :ref:`GitHub Authorisations page<ssh>`.

 .. rubric:: How do I run with an older version?